“Royal blackmail plot” man refused bail

 One of the two men charged with attempting to blackmail a minor member of the Royal Family was refused bail at a hearing at the Old Bailey today.

-Ian Strachan, 30, was arrested along with Sean McGuigan, 40, last month after police mounted a sting operation.
+Ian Strachan, 30, was arrested along with Sean McGuigan, 40, in October after police mounted a sting operation.

 They are alleged to have demanded £50,000 not to release a video showing an aide to a member of the Royal Family discussing engaging in oral sex with his employer.

-He also claimed that the Royal supplied him with cocaine.
+The aide also allegedly claimed that the Royal supplied him with cocaine.

-Strachan and McGuigan were arrested after a police officer, posing as another Royal aide, attended a meeting with them at a Hilton hotel in London.
+He and Mr McGuigan were arrested after a police officer, posing as another Royal aide, attended a meeting with them at a Hilton hotel in London.

 They appeared at City of Westminster Magistrates Court on September 13th charged with one count of blackmail.

 The hearing was held in secret, and the judge issued an order banning any report that could identify the victims or witnesses.

 Mr Strachan and Mr McGuigan are to appear in the Old Bailey on December 20th charged with blackmail, contrary to the Theft Act 1968, alleging they made demands with menaces.

 Since The Sunday Times broke the story in October there has been widespread speculation as to the identity of the Royal Family member who is the victim of the alleged blackmail.